Mike Schreiner: 2018 election

-42nd Parliament
+Ontario Provincial Parliament

 During the first three months of the 42nd Parliament, he was a frequent critic of Premier Doug Ford.
 As a party leader, Schreiner has been extensively quoted by the news media on issues such as the government's decisions to cancel the province's cap-and-trade legislation, scrapping the green energy programs and rebates, on the tactics used by Ford to reduce the size of Toronto City Council and on the provincial plan to allow marijuana smoking in numerous locations.

 He was re-elected in the 2022 Ontario general election.
+In 2023, Aislinn Clancy became the second elected provincial Green in Ontario and joined Schreiner in Parliament.
+She was appointed deputy leader before her election.

+He kept his seat in Guelph in the 2025 Ontario general election, along with Aislinn Clancy.
+Prior to the election, Bonnie Crombie declined to form an electoral alliance in select ridings with the Green Party of Ontario.

 Personal life

 Schreiner lives with his wife Sandy and their two daughters in Toronto and in Guelph.
-He became a Canadian citizen in 2007.

 During 2012 to 2017, he was a contributor to HuffPost Canada, on topics such as water protection, healthy food systems, recycling, climate change, clean tech, transit, energy and carbon pricing.

 Schreiner served on the steering committee for Green Enterprise Toronto, an association of over 350 small businesses, and on the Board of Directors of FarmStart, a non-profit that assists new farmers in Ontario, and he is a governor of the Canadian International Peace Project.
 He is a Rotarian and volunteer on many Guelph initiatives including Hillside Music Festival, Guelph Jazz Festival, Guelph Community Clean up, Guelph Coalition for Active Transportation, and Democracy Guelph.